artsy/artsy.github.io/_posts/2019-11-04-css-is-hard-and-vanguard-2019-learnings.md

 ## **3. CSS is Hard**

-I get excited about implementing visually delightful designs, and Artsy Vanguard’s 2019 designs did not disappoint.There were two key components that involved interesting CSS approaches:
+I get excited about implementing visually delightful designs, and Artsy Vanguard’s 2019 designs did not disappoint.
+There were two key components that involved interesting CSS approaches:

 ** 1. Mixed Blending Mode to handle the inversion of the side frame text when it appeared over different backgrounds**